T3DocumentationStarter/Public-Info-055/Documentation/Configuration/Index.rst

 Use the constant editor to disable the feature (category "PIZPALUE: CUSTOMER BASE - Features") or configure it further (category "PIZPALUE: CUSTOMER VARIOUS - Animation").

+Four preconfigured animations are available in the animation dropdown menu from the appearance tab in the content element properties dialog.
+Those animations might be configured as well in the constant editor (category "PIZPALUE:
+CUSTOMER VARIOUS - Animation").

 .. _config_cookieconsent: